 All rules ordinarily governing ABC students are applicable while the students are with their host families.
 Specifically, this applies to curfew and as well as the prohibition toward the use of alcoholic beverages and controlled drugs, as well as the prohibition against operating any motor vehicles.
 It is expected that students will comply with the wishes of their host families in matters generally related to their behavior.
 It is also part of the host families’ responsibility to be sure an adult is present during the student’s visit.

 Host families are not limited to the designated weekend for contact with students and are encouraged, with the approval of the Resident Directors, to make other arrangements depending on the desires and needs of each student and his host family.
 Host families are especially encouraged to support their student “sons” with their academic and extra-curricular activities and as they plan for college and beyond.

 A successful host family program is a necessary and enriching component of the total ABC program.
 Lasting friendships have been established through this program, and it is our wish that such a proven benefit will continue to be an integral part of the Amherst ABC program.

 Interested in learning more about becoming a host parent/host family?
 There are no “requirements,” i.e., family size, age of children, etc. Successful host families have been parents with an empty nest and parents with young children, as well as parents with children currently in the secondary schools.
-Contact Wendy Kohler, President of the Amherst A Better Chance Board of Directors at email@example.com or at 413-250-0091.
+Contact Keith Nesbitt, President of the Amherst A Better Chance Board of Directors at firstname.lastname@example.org or 319-621-2852.